Kenny Mayne Bio | Wiki

 Kenny Mayne Salary

-He is an ESPN correspondent.
-Therefore, Kenny earns a decent salary as a Sports News Reader and Host for ESPN.
+He earns a satisfying amount from his work as a content contributor and brand ambassador at Caesars Sportsbook.
 Kenny’s average salary is $ 79,129 per year.

 Kenny Mayne Net Worth

-Kenny is a Sports News Reader and Host for ESPN.
+Kenny gets his wealth from his work as a content contributor and brand ambassador at Caesars Sportsbook.
 Therefore, Kenny has accumulated a decent fortune over the years he has worked.
 Kenny’s estimated net worth is $701,141.

 Is Kenny Mayne Married

 Yes.
 He once married his lovely wife Laura Waggoner a doctor by profession, in May 1995.
-Currently, Kenny married his lovely wife Gretchen Huber.
+Currently, Kenny is married to his lovely wife Gretchen Huber.

 How Old Is Kenny Mayne

-Kenny is a 61-year-old who was born on September 1, 1959, in Kent, Washington, in the United States.
+Kenny is a 62-year-old who was born on September 1, 1959, in Kent, Washington, in the United States.